Italian, Portuguese sovereign bonds outperform after Moody’s upgrades

 Nov 20 (Reuters) - German borrowing costs edged higher on Monday as investors took a breather after last week’s bond rally, while Italian and Portuguese bonds outperformed their peers after Moody's upgrades.
 Bond prices move inversely with yields.

-Benchmark Bund yield hit a 2-1/2-month low on Friday while money markets increased their bets on future rate cuts, fully pricing in 100 basis points of European Central Bank rate reduction by year-end.
+Benchmark Bund yields hit a 2-1/2-month low on Friday while money markets increased their bets on future rate cuts, fully pricing in 100 basis points of European Central Bank rate reduction by year-end.
+Traders trimmed those bets slightly on Monday.

 Moody's on Friday left Italy's sovereign debt rating at Baa3 -- one notch above junk -- while upgrading the outlook from negative to stable.
 Most analysts expected no downgrade from Moody’s, with some forecasting a better outlook.